munificent/hauberk/doc/getting-started.md

 ## A Hero Awakens

-To play, you need avatar in the game world to live (and die!) vicariously through.
-On the Main Menu Screen, type `N` to create a new hero (or heroine, the game is gender-neutral).
+To play, you need an avatar in the game world to live (and die!) vicariously through.
+On the Main Menu Screen, type `N` to create a new hero (or heroine, the game is gender-blind).
 Enter a name, or use the default suggested one and hit `Enter`.

 *There isn't much to specify at character creation time right now, but